 3. Find Out the Pet Fee

-There are multiple ways that a pet fee could be charged.
+There are multiple ways that a pet fee can be charged.
 Pet fees are most commonly charged per night per pet (assuming you can bring along multiple pets) or a flat fee per night, regardless of the number of pets.

 On the other hand, some hotels charge a set amount per stay, reflecting that the additional cleaning overhead only occurs once at the end of your stay.
 This fee can be cheap if you stay for a week, but very expensive if you only stay for one night.
 Another possibility is a per night fee, but with a cap per stay.
+Or both a nightly and per stay fee!

 Often the pet fees charged by hotels are not disclosed.
 I’ve usually found that the fees are listed on Hotels.com, although they may not be up-to-date.
 Booking.com tends to not list fees, preferring to instead state “charges may be applicable”.
-(Although sometimes these hotels allow pets to stay for free.)
+(Although sometimes even these hotels allow pets to stay for free.)

-Considering by how much fees can vary, I recommend you to check what they are in advance, when you enquire about any pet restrictions.
+Considering how much fees can vary, I recommend you to check what they are in advance, when you enquire about any pet restrictions.
 If you’re confident they will be low, you can wait and find out at the hotel, but there’s a chance of being rudely shocked.

 4. Book a Pet-Friendly Room